 - Click on the Settings option given in the Menu.

 - Click the dropbox from the Paravirtualization Interface and select Hyper-V.

 However, by default, VirtualBox will access Hyper-V API; if not, then setting the paravirtualization interface will do that.

 6. Run the Guest Virtual Machine

 Now, on the area corresponding to the select Virtual Machine, you will see:

 Acceleration= VT-X/AMD-V, Nested Paging, PAE/NX, Hyper-V Paravirtualization.

 This means that your VirtualBox uses the Hypervisor as a virtualization platform to create and run virtual machines of different OS such as Linux, Windows, NAS, etc.

-To see everything is working fine, just click on the start and you will see the running of the virtual machine, may be without any error.
+To see if everything is working fine, click on the start, and you will see the virtual machine running, maybe without any error.